Pressure Cooker Santa Maria Pinquito Beans recipe. A taste of Santa Maria, ready in about an hour in the pressure cooker.

 - Acid does make beans tough, though, and tomatoes are acidic.
 So, to balance out the acid in the tomatoes, I add Baking soda.
 (Remember Chemistry class?
 Baking soda is a base, counteracting the acid in the tomatoes).

-- If your beans are still tough when the cooking time is over, especially any “floaters” at the top of the pot, give the beans a stir, lock the lid, and pressure cook for another five minutes.
-Older beans take longer to cook, and if the beans have been sitting in the shelf at your store for a while, they may need extra time.
+- If your beans are still tough when the cooking time is over, especially any "floaters" at the top of the pot, stir the beans, lock the lid, and pressure cook for another five minutes.
+Older beans take longer to cook, and if the beans have been sitting on the shelf at your store for a while, they may need extra time.

-- Simmer to thicken: If you have the time, and want thicker bean liquid, simmer the beans for 20 minutes after pressure cooking.
-I set my Instant Pot to Sauté mode adjusted to low, set the timer to 20 minutes, and leave the lid off to let the broth evaporate.
+- Simmer to thicken: If you have the time and want thicker bean liquid, simmer the beans for 20 minutes after pressure cooking.
+I set my Instant Pot to Sautรฉ mode, adjusted it to low, set the timer to 20 minutes, and left the lid off to let the broth evaporate.

-Pressure Cooker Santa Maria Pinquito Beans
+PrintInstant Pot Santa Maria Pinquito Beans Recipe

 - Total Time: 27 minute